GRAND RAPIDS, Mich. — Nov. 10, 1975 will live in infamy in Michigan maritime history.

 "That's from the momentum of 26,000 tons of taconite pushing forward when she hit the bottom."

-26 years after his dive to the Edmund Fitzgerald, and given all that he saw, Mixter says he'd go back to the wreck site in a heartbeat.
+After telling his story, 27 years after his dive to the Edmund Fitzgerald, and given all that he saw, Mixter said he'd go back to the wreck site in a heartbeat.

 "I'd go back tomorrow," said Mixter.